Dalian coking coal, coke futures rise on supply concerns

 Steel prices on the Shanghai Futures Exchange were traded higher in the morning session, as Beijing's recent monetary policy and stance brought hopes of recovering steel demand in the first half of 2022, according to GF Futures.

-Hot rolled coils SHHCcv1, used in the manufacturing sector, rose 0.8% to 4,510 yuan a tonne.
+Hot rolled coils SHHCcv1, used in the manufacturing sector, ended up 1.7% at 4,550 yuan a tonne.

 ($1 = 6.3645 Chinese yuan renminbi)

-(Reporting by Min Zhang in Beijing and Enrico Dela Cruz in Manila; Editing by Devika Syamnath)
+(Reporting by Min Zhang in Beijing and Enrico Dela Cruz in Manila; Editing by Devika Syamnath and Rashmi Aich)

 ((min.zhang@thomsonreuters.com; (8610) 5669-2105;))